-All species marketed by the Corporation are wild caught.
+Canadian freshwater fish, by virtue of the lakes from where the fish are caught, are an abundant and healthy resource.
+All species are wild caught from pristine lakes in northern and western Canada.
 FFMC works with and supports regulators and governments to help monitor and contribute to maintaining long-term sustainable fish populations.
 Freshwater buys all fish offered for sale either through its legislated mandate or through fish-purchase contracts.
 FFMC balances wild-caught supply with market demand.
 FFMC sells most of its products frozen, coordinating supply with demand and increasing returns to fishers.